 Changing the pH will affect the charges on the amino acid molecules.
-Amino acids that attracted each other may no longer do so.
+Amino acids that attracted each other may no longer be.
 Again, the shape of the enzyme, along with its active site, will change.
-This means the enzyme is denatured.

-Enzymes work inside and outside cells, for instance in the digestive system where cell pH is kept at 7.0 to 7.4.
+Enzymes work inside and outside cells, for instance in the digestive system where cell pH is kept at 7.0pH to 7.4pH.
 Cellular enzymes will work best within this pH range.
 Different parts of the digestive system produce different enzymes.
 These have different optimum pHs.

-The optimum pH in the stomach is pH2 which is produced by the secretion of hydrochloric acid.
+The optimum pH in the stomach is produced by the secretion of hydrochloric acid.

 The following table gives examples of how some of the enzymes in the digestive system have different optimum pHs:

-A graph to show the effect of pH on enzyme activity:
+A graph to show the effect of pH on an enzyme's activity:

 Suggest an enzyme that would produce a trend as shown in the graph above.